 5. Tax Governance and Management of Risks in Fleetcor UK

 Fleetcor Technologies Inc. bears ultimate responsibility for ensuring the compliance of Fleetcor UK with tax law and regulations, the management of tax risks and providing information for our stakeholders.

-Responsibility for tax strategy and the management of tax risk within the UK rests with the European Chief Financial Officer and the UK Head of Finance, with delegated day-to-day responsibility for our tax functions performed by Financial Controllers and Fleetcor UK tax teams.
+Responsibility for tax strategy and the management of tax risk within the UK rests with the European Chief Financial Officer and the UK CFO, with delegated day-to-day responsibility for our tax functions performed by Financial Controllers and Fleetcor UK tax teams.